-REPORTABLE RANGE:3.4 - 18.8 %(manufacturer's insert)Report results falling outside this range as <3.4 or >18.8 %.
+REPORTABLE RANGE: 3.0 - 19.0 % Report results falling outside this range as <3.0 or >19.0 %.

 10. QUALITY CONTROL (QC) PROCEDURES

 Two levels of control are assayed each time the glycohemoglobin method is performed.
 Westgard rules are followed as outlined in the general laboratory Quality Control and Quality Assurance procedure.
 Controls are analyzed at the beginning of a run, periodically throughout, and at the end of a run.